RunestoneInteractive/httlads/_sources/WorldFacts/intro_factbook.rst

 Introduction
 ============

 The World Factbook provides information on the history, people, government, economy, geography, communications, transportation, military, and transnational issues for 267 world entities.
 It is a rich source of information that can be combined with many data sets.
 In fact you used a form of this data in the World Happiness project.
 In this module we will go more in-depth and use Pandas to explore and visualize the data.
+The Factbook is in the public domain.
+Accordingly, it may be copied freely without permission of the Central Intelligence Agency.

 Reading List